 For many people, when they think of abuse, they think of physical abuse.
 But while physical abuse is the most visible form of abuse, it is not the only type.
-Emotional abuse is the type of abuse in which actions, words, or a lack of words or emotion are used to cause a person harm.
+Emotional abuse is the type of abuse in which a person uses actions, words, or a lack of words or emotion to cause a person harm.
 While there may not be physical bruises, people who are victims of emotional abuse suffer mental scarring that is just as traumatic.
 Because of the lack of visible evidence, it can be difficult to detect when a person is being traumatized in this manner.
 The best way to recognize this type of abuse is by understanding the signs of emotional abuse.

-Signs and Symptoms of Emotional Abuse
+The Signs of Emotional Abuse

 Emotional abuse involves certain behaviors or actions that threaten, frighten, or intimidate a person, often a child.
 These behaviors also interfere with the child’s emotional development as well as their cognitive and psychological development as well.
 These behaviors are exhibited by abusive parents, guardians, or caregivers and may include ignoring a child, verbally assaulting them, or rejection.
 Some abusers isolate children by preventing them from having social interactions with not only their peers but also with family or anyone else.
 Other abusers corrupt or exploit children by forcing them to behave in ways that are illegal.
 Behaving in a manner that creates fear in the child is called terrorizing.
-A parents who terrorizes their child may behave in a frightening or threatening way or intentionally place the child in dangerous situations.
+Parents who terrorize their child may behave in a frightening or threatening way or intentionally place the child in dangerous situations.

 Effects On the Body and Mind